markusjwetzel/laravel-datamapper/README.md

 [![Latest Stable Version](https://poser.pugx.org/proai/laravel-datamapper/v/stable)](https://packagist.org/packages/proai/laravel-datamapper) [![Total Downloads](https://poser.pugx.org/proai/laravel-datamapper/downloads)](https://packagist.org/packages/proai/laravel-datamapper) [![Latest Unstable Version](https://poser.pugx.org/proai/laravel-datamapper/v/unstable)](https://packagist.org/packages/proai/laravel-datamapper) [![License](https://poser.pugx.org/proai/laravel-datamapper/license)](https://packagist.org/packages/proai/laravel-datamapper)

 **Important: This is an alpha version.
-So it might be that not everything works out of the box.
+So it might be that not everything work out of the box.
 You are welcome to report bugs.**

 An easy to use data mapper ORM for Laravel 5 that fits perfectly to the approach of Domain Driven Design (DDD).
 In general the Laravel Data Mapper is an extension to the Laravel Query Builder.
 You can build queries by using all of the query builder methods and in addition you can pass Plain Old PHP Objects (POPO's) to the builder and also return POPO's from the builder.